The 10 Largest Dams in India | Largest dams in indiaSpirit Bohemian

 Maharashtra is known for housing some of the biggest dams in India.
 And Koyna Dam is one of the large-scale projects in the state, with a height of 103 meters.

-This rubber concrete dam is constructed across the Koyna river and is used for generating hydroelectricity and serving the irrigation needs of neighboring states.
+This rubber concrete dam is constructed across the Koyna river and is used for generating hydroelectricity and serving the irrigation needs of neighbouring states.
 Koyna Dam has a production capacity of 1920 MW.

 7. Indira Sagar Dam (Madhya Pradesh)